 The grandes écoles make a significant contribution to Lausanne’s vocation for education and training.
-Some 23,500 students of 125 different nationalities spend anything from a few months to a few years studying on the university campus in Lausanne – the second biggest in Switzerland – served by a metro and a motorway.
-On the shores of Lake Geneva, the University of Lausanne (UNIL) has 13,600 students enrolled in its seven faculties.
-It is also a very busy research centre of international repute with 2700 researchers.
+Some 25,000 students of 125 different nationalities spend anything from a few months to a few years studying on the university campus in Lausanne – the second biggest in Switzerland – served by a metro and a motorway.
+On the shores of Lake Geneva, the University of Lausanne (UNIL) has more than 14,000 students enrolled in its eight faculties.
+It is also a very busy research centre of international repute with 3000 researchers.

 Apart from its universities, Lausanne is also home to other prestigious training centres.
 It has a dozen or so colleges providing courses for managers, engineers, hoteliers, business executives, graphic art specialists, communication specialists, musicians and dancers.
 In the field of administration and finance, mention may be made of the Institute of Advanced Studies in Public Administration (IDHEAP), the Institute for Management Development (IMD), one of the first in Europe, and the Business School Lausanne (BSL).
 The Vaudois University Hospital Centre (CHUV) and numerous institutions for medical research are more factors appealing to young people hoping to pursue a vocation in the field of health care.
 In Lausanne they can take courses at the La Source School of Health Studies, the School of Social Work and Health Care (EESP) or the University of Health Sciences (HESAV).

 The arts are not neglected either.
 The renown of the ECAL (University of Art and Design) transcends frontiers, while talented musicians can enrol at the Lausanne Music School (HEMU), the Lausanne Conservatory, Lausanne School of Jazz and Contemporary Music (EJMA) or the Lausanne Social School of Music (ESM).
 Young people hoping to tread the boards can enrol in Manufacture (Swiss Theatre School, HETSR).